 The main difference is that medical pedicures are dry.
 That’s right, no water is involved whatsoever.
 For that reason, they’re also much more hygienic than regular pedicures since no bathtub jets are involved — which can be contaminated by bacteria from skin and nails.

-With a medical pedicure, you can get specialized treatment for your problem areas such as corns, calluses, bunions, nail fungus and other toe woes in a completely sterile environment with a trained specialist supervised by a foot doctor.
-Something you don’t get with a regular pedicure especially in salons of high volume.
+With a medical pedicure, you can get specialized treatment for your problem areas such as corns, calluses, bunions, nail fungus, and other toe woes in a completely sterile environment with a trained specialist supervised by a foot doctor.
+Something you don’t get with a regular pedicure especially in salons with a high volume of clients.

 A medical pedicure is not about the polish color or the design but the overall health of your feet and toes so they will look good throughout the entire year.

 How often should I get a medical pedicure?